Gold Ship: In popular culture

-Gold Ship is heavily featured in the multimedia franchise Umamusume: Pretty Derby, anthropomorphized as a tall, silver-haired teenage girl or young woman of the same name, with a mischievous streak.
-She appears both as a recruitable trainee in the game and as one of the main characters in the anime, as well as being the main host of the series's official YouTube channel (which began activities in 2018).
-The series' popularity helped reignite public interest in the featured racehorses, with Gold Ship in particular attracting heavy interest; He came in 5th place at the "2021 Net Buzz Word of the Year" while his Uma Musume counterpart came in 2nd place.
+An anthropomorphized version of Gold Ship appears as a character in the Japanese multimedia franchise Umamusume: Pretty Derby, voiced by Hitomi Ueda.
+She appears as a tall, silver-haired teenage girl or young woman of the same name, with a mischievous streak and an unpredictable personality.
+She appears both as a recruitable trainee in the game and as one of the main characters in the anime, as well as being the main host of the series' official YouTube channel (which began activities in 2018).
+The series' popularity helped reignite public interest in the featured racehorses, with Gold Ship in particular attracting heavy interest.
+He came in 5th place at the "2021 Net Buzz Word of the Year" while his Umamusume counterpart came in 2nd place.
 In addition, a comedy manga spinoff featuring the character titled Uma Musume Pretty Derby PisuPisu☆SupiSupi Golshi-chan launched on CoroCoro Comics website in November 2023.